NoxTheCubeman/Arctenox-s-AI-Image-Generator/README.md

 ## How It Works

 This application runs entirely in your browser and connects to the Google Gemini API.
-It requires a pre-configured API key to be available as an environment variable (`API_KEY`) during the build process.
-The application is designed to be deployed to a static hosting service where this key is securely provided.
+It uses an API key provided via an environment variable.

+- **For local development**, the key is loaded from a `.env.local` file (see "Running Locally").
+- **For deployment**, the key (`VITE_API_KEY`) should be set as a secure environment variable in your hosting provider's build settings.

 ## Running Locally

 1.  **Install dependencies:**
     `npm install`

+2.  **Set up your API Key:**
+    - Create a new file in the root of the project named `.env.local`.
+    - Add the following line to this file, replacing `YOUR_GEMINI_API_KEY_HERE` with your actual Google Gemini API key:
+      ```
+      VITE_API_KEY="YOUR_GEMINI_API_KEY_HERE"
+      ```
+    - The `.env.local` file is ignored by git, so your key will remain private.

-2.  **Run the development server:**
+3.  **Run the development server:**
     `npm run dev`

-    *Note: An `API_KEY` environment variable containing a valid Google Gemini API key must be available to the Vite development server for the application to function.*

 ## Deploying

-You can deploy this project to any static hosting service like Vercel by pasting this in your url: `arctenox-s-image-generator.vercel.app`.
-No server-side configuration is needed beyond providing the `API_KEY` environment variable to the build process.
+You can deploy this project to any static hosting service like Vercel, Netlify, or GitHub Pages.
+No server-side configuration is needed beyond providing the `VITE_API_KEY` environment variable to the build process.